seanlowcy77/My-Module-List/client/README.md

 This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app). `My Module List` is a Single Page Application developed with a `Model-View-Controller` architecture that interacts with the [backend API](https://github.com/seanlowcy77/My-Module-List).
 This application makes use of the [NUSMods API](https://api.nusmods.com/v2/).
 NUSMods is an student run application founded in 2012 to provide a better way for students to plan their school timetables.
 Over time, more features have been added to improve the lives of NUS students.
 It is available [here](https://nusmods.com/timetable/sem-1)!

 This application was done using a combination of React, Express and Node.
 It was done to experiment the creation of APIs as well as how continuous integration and deployment.
 More about the APIs may be found [here](https://github.com/seanlowcy77/My-Module-List).
 The front end component has been deployed using Netlifly.
-The application is available on the link below: https://my-module-list.netlify.app/
+The application is available on the link below! https://my-module-list.netlify.app/

 ## 1. How to Start